markbc7/soulbound-healthcare/README.md

 # soulbound-healthcare
-Soulbound Healthcare is a blockchain-based Healthcare Records Management System designed to revolutionize the management and verification of healthcare records.
-Traditional methods often fall short in terms of security, privacy, and efficiency.
-Soulbound Healthcare addresses these challenges by implementing a SBT system.
+A Soulbound Token (SBT) system that allows individuals to securely store and share their healthcare records.
+These records can be verified by healthcare providers and insurance companies without compromising the individual's privacy.